Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Study of the proxy variable

+These cuts are based on those applied in the CMS study of semi-leptonic vector-boson scattering events~\cite{CMS:2021qzz}.
+We denote the surviving events in our samples after imposition of the mass tagging cut as $\mathcal{S}_L^\prime$ and $\mathcal{S}_T^\prime$.
+After further imposition of the $N$-subjettiness cut, we denote the surviving events as $\mathcal{S}_L^{\prime\prime}$ and $\mathcal{S}_T^{\prime\prime}$.
+We will be finally interested in the $S^{\prime\prime}$ samples which consist of events after application of all cuts, but the intermediate $S^{\prime}$ samples will serve as a useful benchmark to carefully understand the effect of the $\tau_{21}$ cut on our polarization study.

 Note that, for the purpose of our analysis: \begin{itemize} \item We have not added min bias to simulate the effects of pile-up.
-However, we expect that the pruning algorithm we are employing would be able to subtract most of the pile-up contribution to the jet observables~\cite{CMS:2014ata}. \item We have not performed a detector simulation which would result in smearing of the final-state particles momenta.
-The dominant effect associated with realistic detector effects is the jet energy scale uncertainty~\cite{ATLAS:2013wma,Khachatryan:2016kdb}.
-However, since the $p_\theta$ observable we are looking at is a ratio of energy scales, we expect that our results will only be mildly affected by detector smearing. \item We have taken care to remove neutrinos when clustering the final-state particles. \end{itemize}
+However, we expect that the grooming algorithm we are employing would be able to subtract most of the pile-up contribution to the jet observables~\cite{ATLAS:2013bqs,CMS-PAS-JME-14-001}.
+We expect that any unsubtracted pile-up may possibly introduce a small bias on the reconstructed energy asymmetry of the two prongs of the $W$ decay, tending to reduce the asymmetry.
+This is probably a more significant effect for transverse $W$ bosons which have a larger asymmetry than longitudinal $W$s.
+We will ignore this possible effect in this work. \item We have not performed a detector simulation which would result in smearing of the final-state particles momenta.
+The effect of such a smearing is that it would lead to a wider spread in the reconstructed jet (and subjet) energies.
+This in turn could lead to a larger spread of the reconstructed proxy variable $p_\theta$ than what we will find later in this section.
+However, we can estimate the importance of this effect by using the estimate that we found in Sec.~\ref{sec:errorestimate} for the spread in $p_\theta$ due to subjet energy resolution. \item We have taken care to remove neutrinos when clustering the final-state particles. \end{itemize} We also note that we do not expect the jet energy scale (JES) uncertainty~\cite{ATLAS-CONF-2013-004,Khachatryan:2016kdb}, which would lead to a scaling of the reconstructed jet energy and the subjet energies, to be an important effect.
+This is because the $p_\theta$ observable we are looking at is a ratio of energy scales, so that a correlated scaling of all reconstructed energies would cancel in $p_\theta$.

-Working with the $\mathcal{S}^\prime$ samples, we can use the $N$-subjettiness routine in FastJet to recover the two subjet four-vectors and corresponding energies within the tagged $W^+$ jet.
+Working with the $\mathcal{S}^{\prime\prime}$ samples, we can use the $N$-subjettiness routine in FastJet to recover the two subjet four-vectors and corresponding energies within the tagged $W^+$ jet.
 We then use these to construct out proxy variable $p_\theta$, as defined in Eq.~\ref{eq:proxyvariable}.

 This procedure yields event-by-event parton level truth information about $|\cos \theta_*|$ and the corresponding reconstructed proxy variable $p_\theta$ at hadron level.
-We can now verify the efficacy of our proxy variable and find the difference between the distribution of the proxy variable for the samples $\mathcal{S}_L^\prime$ and $\mathcal{S}_T^\prime$.
+We can now verify the efficacy of our proxy variable and find the difference between the distributions of the proxy variable for the samples $\mathcal{S}_L^{\prime\prime}$ and $\mathcal{S}_T^{\prime\prime}$.